shorepine/tulipcc/README.md

 # Opens the Tulip editor to the given filename.
 # Control-X exits and prompts to save if any changes.
+# Control-O is save as
+# Control-W searches
 # Filename will be created on save if it doesn't exist.
 edit("game.py")